captainhaddock18/Devops-Pipeline-Monitoring-Tool/README.md

     - Give it a name and click on `Generate`.
     - Copy the generated token and save it securely.

-2. **Configure the application:**

-    Ensure your Go backend is set up to use the Jenkins username and API token for authentication when making API requests to Jenkins.

 ## Usage

 - Open your browser and navigate to `http://localhost:3000`.
 - Use the interface to perform various operations on Jenkins jobs.
-- The application will use WebSockets to provide real-time updates on recent builds.
+- The application will use REST APIs to give updates on recent builds.

 ## Purpose